This is the multi-page printable view of this section. Click here to print.

 Color mode

-./node_exporter
+./node_exporter \

---collector.filesystem.mount-points-include="/|/data" # Activate file system Collector for /(Root) and /data mount points
+--collector.filesystem.mount-points-include="/|/data" # Enable filesystem collector for / (root) and /data mount points

-./node_exporter
+./node_exporter \

---collector.filesystem.mount-points-include="/|/data" # Activate file system Collector for /(Root) and /data mount points
+--collector.filesystem.mount-points-include="/|/data" # Enable filesystem collector for / (root) and /data mount points

-• Enable file system Collector excluding specific mount points
+• Enable filesystem collector excluding specific mount points:

 Color mode

-./node_exporter
+./node_exporter \

---collector.filesystem.mount-points-exclude="/boot|/var/log" # Enable file system Collector for /boot and /var/log mount points
+--collector.filesystem.mount-points-exclude="/boot|/var/log" # Exclude /boot and /var/log mount points

-./node_exporter
+./node_exporter \

---collector.filesystem.mount-points-exclude="/boot|/var/log" # Enable file system Collector for /boot and /var/log mount points
+--collector.filesystem.mount-points-exclude="/boot|/var/log" # Exclude /boot and /var/log mount points

-Disable specific Collector (no-collector)
+Disable specific collectors (no-collector)

 Color mode